Why are beauty influencers now encouraging millennials to shop for less make-up?

 beauty influencers

-In a video with over 60,000 views, Kendall Alfred named Too Faced Sweet Peaches Palette as a personal favorite.
+In a video with over 60,000 views, Kendall Alfred named Too Faced Sweet Peaches Palette a personal favorite.
 However, they stated the brand’s newer Peaches and Cream Matte Eyeshadow Palette turned into a step to a long way.
-Urban Decay, which now gives six variations at the Naked Eyeshadow Palette, has confronted comparable complaints with bloggers suggesting that if their visitors have one palette, they don’t need to put money into some other.
+Urban Decay, which now gives six variations of the Naked Eyeshadow Palette, has confronted comparable complaints with bloggers suggesting that if their visitors have one palette, they don’t need to put money into some other.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.